cyborg09/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to Cyborg

-theme: to minima
+This blog is show case of my research work and projects and more over it's small gallary to know about me.

-I'm glad you are here.
-I plan to talk about ...
+Welcome to Cyborg blog..